Lucy Wallace Porter

 Lucy Wallace Porter (January 23, 1876 – September 19, 1962), also known as Lucy Bryant Wallace, was an American photographer.
 In 1912 she married the Harvard medievalist, Arthur Kingsley Porter (1883–1933).
 His published works included Romanesque Sculpture of the Pilgrimage Roads and Spanish Romanesque Sculpture.
-He is known to have been an innovative “scholar-photographer” though later critical studies have shown that Wallace Porter was the principal photographer who accompanied him on his travels from 1919 onwards.
+He is known to have been an innovative “scholar-photographer” though later critical studies have shown that Porter was the principal photographer who accompanied him on his travels from 1919 onwards.

-Kathryn Brush (University of Western Ontario, Canada) has researched Wallace Porter's contribution to her husband's work and concluded by recognising her as a major photographer in her own right.
+Kathryn Brush (University of Western Ontario, Canada) has researched Porter's contribution to her husband's work and concluded by recognising her as a major photographer in her own right.
 Brush writes that following their marriage, Wallace Porter went on to produce 'more than two-thirds of the photographs published in his distinguished Romanesque Sculpture of the Pilgrimage Roads.

 Upon her death, her estate was bequeathed to Harvard University.

 Background and education

 Early life

-Lucy Wallace Porter was born and raised in Ansonia, Connecticut, the daughter of Thomas Wallace and Ellen Bryant.
+Porter was born and raised in Ansonia, Connecticut, the daughter of Thomas Wallace and Ellen Bryant.
 Her father and uncle co-owned Wallace & Sons, a large factory that produced copper wires for electronics.